 What Is EFT?

-EFT is a short term approach to couple therapy developed in the early 80's by Sue Johnson and Les Greenberg.
+Emotionally Focused Therapy (EFT) is an evidence-based approach to therapy, initially developed in the early 80s by Dr. Sue Johnson for couples.
+Over time, it has been adapted to effectively address the needs of individuals and families as well.
 Based in Attachment Theory, this approach recognizes the primacy of emotion in organizing both inner experience and key interactional patterns in primary attachment relationships.
 Emotion is seen as a powerful agent of change in the therapy, not just as a manifestation of relationship distress.
 By expanding clients’ emotional experience around core attachment needs and structuring change events to shift the cycle of negative interactions, EFT therapists work to help partners create a more secure bond in their relationship.

 Over the last twenty years, a substantial body of research validating the effectiveness of EFT has been developed.
 Studies find that 70-75% of couples move from distress to recovery, and approximately 90% show significant improvement.
 EFT is now being taught in university training programs and treatment centers.